truenas/middleware/docs/userguide/freenas_system.rst

 :menuselection:`System --> Email`, shown in Figure 5.5a, is used to configure the email settings on the FreeNAS® system.
 Table 5.5a summarizes the settings that can be configured using the Email tab.

 .. note:: it is important to configure the system so that it can successfully send emails.
-An automatic script send a nightly email to the *root* user account containing important information such as the health of the disks.
+An automatic script sends a nightly email to the *root* user account containing important information such as the health of the disks.
 Alert events are also emailed to the *root* user account.

 **Figure 5.5a: Email Screen**

 |system4.png|

 .. |system4.png| image:: images/system4.png
-    :width: 4.7in
+    :width: 6.2in
-    :height: 3.7in
+    :height: 3.6in

 **Table 5.5a: Email Configuration Settings**